-The results, published in CF Week in June, revealed the shocking extent of premiums and restrictions that are often imposed by the travel insurance industry on those affected by cystic fibrosis.
+The results revealed the shocking extent of premiums and restrictions that are often imposed by the travel insurance industry on those affected by cystic fibrosis.
 These findings included:

 - No cover – 1 in 6 said they were forced to travel without insurance.

 - Simply unfair – 7 out of 10 people with cystic fibrosis say they are treated unfairly by insurance companies.

 - Hiked up costs – Nearly 1 in 4 people with CF pay £250 or more for travel insurance and nearly 1 in 10 pay over £500.